al6x/micon/readme.md

 For the actual code please look at [spec/example_spec.rb](https://github.com/alexeypetrushin/micon/blob/master/spec/example_spec.rb)

+If You are interested in more samples, please look at the [actual components][rad_core_components] used in the Rad Core Framework.

 ## Note

 Current wersion isn't thread-safe, and I did it intentially.
 Actually, the first version was implemented as thread-safe, but because there's no actual multithreading in Ruby, the only thing it does - adds complexity and performance losses, so I removed it.